-6.5 Sampling Frequency During Operation
+5.4 Sampling Frequency During Operation

 The permittee shall record the total daily volume of wastewater discharged under this permit on each day there is a discharge.
-In the first 4 weeks of discharge, the permittee shall sample the discharge weekly under Outfall 005.
+For all other parameters, in the first 4 weeks of discharge, the permittee shall sample the discharge weekly under Outfall 002.
 If the discharge continues after the first 4 weeks, the permittee shall sample the discharge monthly.
-If the discharge continues beyond one year since the start date and the monitoring results have not exceeded any permit discharge limitations, the department may approve in writing a quarterly monitoring frequency.
+If the discharge continues beyond one year since the start date and the monitoring results have not exceeded any permit discharge limitations, the department may approve in writing, a quarterly monitoring frequency.

 A monthly or quarterly sampling frequency only applies if data indicates substantial compliance with effluent limits.
 If the sampling frequency is monthly or quarterly and an exceedance occurs, a weekly monitoring frequency must resume until substantial compliance is demonstrated for eight consecutive weeks.
+The department may require daily sampling for some parameters upon start-up of a treatment system, or when an exceedance occurs.

-6.6 PAH Group of Ten
+5.5 PAH Group of Ten

 Permittees shall use EPA test method 610 or other EPA approved method to test for the PAH compounds.
-Permittees shall demonstrate compliance with the monthly average PAH group limit by reporting no detection of any of these PAH compounds, or by reporting the sum of the PAH group detected amounts equal to or less than 0.1 μ g/L. See Appendix C for the calculation of the concentration of the PAH group of 10 compounds.
+Permittees shall demonstrate compliance with the monthly average PAH group limit by reporting no detection of any of these PAH compounds, or by reporting the sum of the PAH group detected amounts equal to or less than 0.1 $\mu$ g/L. See Appendix C for the calculation of the concentration of the PAH group of 10 compounds.

-6.7 Benzo(a)pyrene
+5.6 Benzo(a)pyrene

 Permittees shall use EPA test method 610 or other EPA approved method to test for benzo(a)pyrene.
-Permittees shall demonstrate compliance with monthly average benzo(a)pyrene limit by reporting no detection of benzo(a)pyrene, or by reporting a detected amount equal to or less than 0.02 μg/L.
+Permittees shall demonstrate compliance with monthly average benzo(a)pyrene limit by reporting no detection of benzo(a)pyrene, or by reporting a detected amount equal to or less than $0.02~\mu g/L$ .

-6.8 Naphthalene
+5.7 Naphthalene

 Permittees shall use EPA test method 610 or other EPA approved method to test for naphthalene.
-Permittees shall demonstrate compliance with monthly average naphthalene limit by reporting no detection of naphthalene, or by reporting a detected amount equal to or less than $10 \mu g/L$.
+Permittees shall demonstrate compliance with monthly average naphthalene limit by reporting no detection of naphthalene, or by reporting a detected amount equal to or less than $10 \,\mu g/L$ .